GDPR in Schools Limited delivers a service to its customers and to the public to help drive and improve data protection in the education sector.

 Users of the GDPRiS web application

-The GDPRiS web application is a pay-for service that your school will have purchased to manage its compliance with current data protection law.
+The GDPRiS web application and training platform is a pay-for-service that your school will have purchased to manage its compliance with current data protection law.
 A responsible individual at the school will create user accounts for as many staff or associated people as are required and upload their names, email addresses and roles into GDPRiS.

 Users will then be able to generate further data inside the tool, such as responses to self-assessments, contributions to data breach investigations, subject requests and more.